MySQL® settings

 ALLOW_INVALID_DATES

-: Do not perform full checking of dates.
-In this mode, the server checks that the month is in the range from 1 to 12 and the day is in the range from 1 to 31.
-Invalid dates, such as2004-04-31, are converted to0000-00-00and a warning is returned. -
+: Bypasses full date validation.
+In this mode, the server only checks that the month is in the range from 1 to 12 and the day is in the range from 1 to 31.
+Invalid dates, such as2004-04-31, are converted to0000-00-00with a warning. -

 ANSI_QUOTES